vvenla/trumponator/files/Report.md

 However only the latest tweets from period of one year could be fetched via Tweepy API due to Twitter limitations.
 To get wider data set it was decided to fetch older tweets from one of the open twitter archieves of Trump tweets: http://trumptwitterarchive.com/archive

 Authenticity of the older tweets can not be verified but there is no other way to get enough tweets for analyses.
+The starting date for the oldest tweet was from the 15th of June 2015 since that was the date when Trump launched his presidential campaign.

 Only the variables "created_at" standing for timestampt and "text" or the tweet itself were saved into the .json file.
 The encoding option is selected to UTF-8.